Social Needs (Love and Belonging)

 Replace that burnt coffee pot with a selection of gourmet coffees and tea.

-Create a scrapbook as the practice grows over time illustrating team members' (past and current) activities and celebrations.
+Create a scrapbook as the practice grows illustrating team members' (past and current) activities and celebrations.

 Have a massage therapist come to the office for the day and give team members and patients a chair massage.

-Bring in a catered lunch in a picnic basket, spread a blanket in the reception area or private office and have a picnic lunch.
+Bring a catered lunch in a picnic basket, spread a blanket in the reception area or private office, and have a picnic lunch.

 Pick a day and let team members come in late or leave early for a staff breakfast or dinner.